ARM-software/astc-encoder/README.md

 component from this repository you acknowledge that you accept terms specified in the [LICENSE.txt](LICENSE.txt) file.

-# Branches

-The `master` branch is an active development branch for the next major release of the compressor; version 2.x.
-It aims to be a stable branch, but as it is still under development expect changes to both the command line and the quality-performance trade offs the compressor is making.

-The `1.x` branch is a maintenance branch for the 1.x release series.
-It is stable and we will now only land bug fixes for this branch; no new functionality or performance improvements should be expected.

 # Encoder feature support

 The encoder supports compression of low dynamic range (BMP, JPEG, PNG, TGA) and